 Playing any sport leaves you at risk to get hurt.
 It's as simple as that.
-But that's no reason not to play—what fun is that?
+But that's no reason not to play.
 In football, as with most sports, there are simple precautions you can take to make the game a little safer:

 Finding an activity you enjoy like football is a great way to get some physical activity in every week.
 With common sense and some basic conditioning, you can keep yourself in the game all season!

 American College of Sports Medicine

 American Society of Exercise Physiologists

 Preventing football injuries.
 Stop Sports Injuries website.
 Available at: http://www.stopsportsinjuries.org/football-injury-prevention.aspx#types.
 Accessed October 3, 2017.

 Safety Tips: Football.
 Nemours' KidsHealth website.
 Available at: http://kidshealth.org/teen/safety/sports_safety/safety_football.html.
 Updated January 2014.
 Accessed October 3, 2017.